MichelleGuan/Blog/AWS.md

  Also to enable serverless applications, API Gateway supports streamlined proxy integrations with AWS Lambda and HTTP endpoints, we usally set up proxy on HTTP API.
  We will set a Network Load Balancer (NLB) for API Gateway private integrations.
 Elastic Load Balancing automatically distributes your incoming traffic across multiple targets, such as EC2 instances, containers, and IP addresses, in one or more Availability Zones.
 It works with EC2 and EC2 auto scaling, to run multiple containers and distributes traffic to them.
 ## VPC
 A virtual private cloud (VPC) is a virtual network in your own logically isolated area in the AWS Cloud, which provides Console, CLI, SDKs and Query APIs.
 We use security group acts as a virtual firewall, controlling the traffic that is allowed to reach and leave the resources.
-We can set  inbound and outbound IP and prot, usually for HTTPS 443.
+We can set  inbound and outbound IP and port, usually for HTTPS 443.
 ## CodePipeline
 ![Image](./images/pipline.png)
 AWS CodePipeline, is a fully managed continuous delivery service that helps to automate the release pipelines for fast and reliable application and infrastructure updates.
 CodePipeline automates the build, test, and deploy phases of the release process every time there is a code change, based on the release model you define.